Chart Color Schemes

 Rosslea displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Rosslea's dwellings, as per the latest Census, consisted of 33.3% houses and 66.6% other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Rosslea's dwelling structures, as per the latest Census, consisted of 33.3% houses and 66.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
 Home ownership in Rosslea was at 19.0%, with mortgaged dwellings at 22.9% and rented ones at 58.1%.
-The median monthly mortgage repayment was $1,517, below Non-Metro Qld's average of $1,655.
-The median weekly rent in Rosslea was $275, compared to Non-Metro Qld's $345.
-Nationally, Rosslea's mortgage repayments were lower at $1,517 than the Australian average of $1,863, and rents were also lower at $275 compared to the national figure of $375.
+The median monthly mortgage repayment was $1,517, lower than Regional Qld's average of $1,655.
+Median weekly rent in Rosslea was $275, compared to Regional Qld's $345.
+Nationally, Rosslea's mortgage repayments were significantly lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing